SamirNabadov/heketi-glusterfs-cluster/README.md

 * Requires elevated root privileges
 * Add hosts address and names for VMs : inventory
 * Glusterfs nodes must have a 2nd sdb disk
+* The glusterfs-client package must be installed on Kubernetes worker nodes

 Running the Deployment
 ----------------------